 There is no Florida estate tax, though you may still be subject to the federal estate tax.
 It’s one of 38 states in the country that doesn’t levy a tax on estates, regardless of size.
-If you’re concerned about planning your estate or any other financial planning concerns, you may want to consider getting professional help from a financial advisor.
-SmartAsset’s financial advisor matching service can help find one in your area who meets your needs.
+If you’re concerned about estate planning, or any other financial planning concerns, you may want to consider getting professional help from a financial advisor.
+SmartAsset’s free financial advisor matching tool can help you find options in your area.

 What Is the Estate Tax?